gongbhao/naenia/README.md

 - [ ] Create personal page for stored (locally) animes
 - [ ] Make the scraping
 - [ ] Make "favourite" star icon button in anime detail view work and sync to the personal library
+- [ ] Fix: fix covers in the home using same method as cover in the detail page

 With <3 gongbhao & [giravolte](https://github.com/giravolte)